andreasthoelke/dotfiles/.vim/notes/notes-navigation.md

 Example: Align the 3 lines below to the ':tabe' word:
  - visually select the lines
+ then align to ' -' e.g. when having "ab  - cd" and "ef  - gh"
+ 0. <,>EasyAlign / -/
+ or
  1. `:Tabularize /:tabe/`
  or
  2. `:Easyalign`<cr> then `6 ` <cr> to align to the 6th space